cython/cython/src/reference/overview.rst

 What Does It Do?
 ================

-It takes advantage of the beneﬁts of Python while allowing one to achieve the speed of C.
+It takes advantage of the benefits of Python while allowing one to achieve the speed of C.

 ============================
 How Exactly Does It Do That?